iworkflowio/durable-timer/docs/design/timer-engine-design.md

     e.loadedRanges = append(e.loadedRanges, TimeRange{now, endTime})
     e.scheduleNextPreload()
 }

+// **Comprehensive Timer Addition**: This function implements the critical "comprehensive view" strategy for safe range deletion.
+It persists new timers to the database first, then uses conservative logic to add timers to memory: for unknown database errors (timeouts, network issues), it adds the timer to memory anyway to prevent timer loss, while only skipping memory addition for explicit validation errors.
+This ensures the in-memory queue maintains a complete view of all timers in its time window.

 func (e *Approach2Engine) AddNewTimer(timer Timer) error {
     // Critical: Always maintain comprehensive view